 The findings in this study are in line with the existing literature on collaborative delivery methods in general and the IPD method in particular.
 There were elements which participants found preferable to traditional project delivery methods and those which they disliked.
 Akin to the findings of Nanda et al. (2017), interviewees reported experiencing the benefits of learning during the project (C 1.2, C 1.3, C 1.4, C 2.1, & C 2.2).
 Interviewees also made an effort to highlight the values of trust and respect when it came to the overall success of project goals which is in line with Kent other research into factors which contributed to the success of IPD projects (Kent & Becerik-Gerber, 2010).
 In line with previous research, Subsection 4.5.2 revealed some trepidations surrounding the practice of transparent accounting; however, it also presented those who were pragmatically in favor of the practice.

 Whereas previous research has shown that project participants reverted to more traditional ways of doing things when either processes began to lag or when too many new elements were implemented at once (Simonsen et al., 2019), this study saw a different catalyst for such behaviors.
 In Subsection 4.5.1 it was revealed that the driving factor behind parties assuming more familiar roles had more to do with stakeholders’ assumptions and expectations than with either operational difficulties or the adoption of too many collaborative elements.

+Given the importance of trust to the eventual success of IPD relationships (Kent & Becerik-Gerber, 2010; Kahvandi, Saghatforoush, Mahoud, et al., 2019), it is likely that many of the challenges encountered by the team members of Case Study 1 were directly related to the frequent turnover experienced at the jobsite rather than any specific operational or contractual elements.
+Since project team members did not have the opportunity to build robust relationships with one another over time due to personnel change and the Covid-19 pandemic, they did not have a chance to develop the trust which is so crucial to the successful execution of collaborative project deliveries.
+This directly highlights the importance of the role trust plays in the successful performance of collaborative project deliveries in construction.

 5.2 Implications of the Findings